PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 \subsubsection{Experimental Methodology}

-We use \X to implement RowClone end-to-end \juan{and evaluate our solutions to RowClone's system integration challenges, as explained in Section~\ref{sec:rowclone_alignment}}.
-Table~\ref{table:system-configuration} describes the configuration of the components in our system. \atb{We use the pipelined and in-order rocket core with 16 KB L1 data cache and 4 entry TLB as the main processor of our system.
+\revdel{We use \X to implement RowClone end-to-end \juan{and evaluate our solutions to RowClone's system integration challenges, as explained in Section~\ref{sec:rowclone_alignment}}.} Table~\ref{table:system-configuration} describes the configuration of the components in our system. \atb{We use the pipelined and in-order Rocket core with 16 KiB L1 data cache and 4-entry TLB as the main processor of our system.
 We use the 1 GiB DDR3 module available on the ZC706 board as the main memory where we conduct PuM operations.}

-\atb{Implementing RowClone required an additional 198 lines of Verilog code over \X's existing Verilog design.
-We added 43 and 522 lines of C code to pumolib and to our custom supervisor software, respectively, to implement RowClone in the software components.}
+\atb{Implementing RowClone requires an additional 198 lines of Verilog code over \X's existing Verilog design.
+We add 43 and 522 lines of C code to pumolib and to our custom supervisor software, respectively, to implement RowClone in the software components.}

-Figure~\ref{fig:DDR-address-mapping} describes the mapping scheme we use in our custom memory controller to translate from physical to DRAM row-bank-column addresses. \atb{We map physical addresses to DRAM columns, banks, and rows from lower-order bits to higher-order bits to exploit the bank-level parallelism in memory accesses to consecutive physical pages.
-We note that our memory management mechanism is compatible with other physical address $\rightarrow{}$ DRAM address mappings~\cite{hillenbrand2017Physical}.
-We expect that for an unknown physical address $\rightarrow{}$ DRAM address mapping scheme, the characterization of the DRAM device for RowClone success rate would take longer.
-In the worst case, DRAM row addresses that belong to the same DRAM subarray can be found by testing all combinations of physical addresses.}
+Table~\ref{fig:DDR-address-mapping} describes the mapping scheme we use in our custom memory controller to translate from physical to DRAM row-bank-column addresses.
+We map physical addresses to DRAM columns, banks, and rows from lower-order bits to higher-order bits to exploit the bank-level parallelism in memory accesses to consecutive physical pages.
+We note that our memory management mechanism is compatible with other physical address $\rightarrow{}$ DRAM address mappings~\cite{hillenbrand2017Physical}. \Copy{R2/2}{{For example, for a mapping {scheme} where \omu{page offset bits (physical address (PA) [11:0]) include all or a subset of the bank address bits}\revdel{\omi{DRAM bank and DRAM row addresses, in that order, are mapped from the most significant to the least significant bits in physical addresses (i.e., physical address (PA) [29:27] maps to DRAM bank address and PA[26:13] maps to DRAM row address)}},\revdel{ bank address and the column address in the address scheme depicted in Table~\ref{table:system-configuration} {are} swapped\revdel{(Table~\ref{fig:DDR-address-mapping}},} a single RowClone operand \omu{(i.e., a 4 KiB page)} would be split across multiple DRAM banks.
+This only coarsens the granularity of RowClone operations as the {sibling \omi{pages}} that must be copied in unison, to satisfy the granularity constraint, increases.}} We expect that for other complex or unknown physical address $\rightarrow{}$ DRAM address mapping schemes, the characterization of the DRAM device for RowClone success rate would take longer.
+In the worst case, DRAM row addresses that belong to the same DRAM subarray can be found by testing all combinations of physical addresses for their RowClone success rate.